Swiss Performance Index: By security category

 SPI Stocks are also grouped by security category: registered shares, bearer share, participation certificates.

 Methodology

 Paid prices are taken into account in calculating the SPI as a whole.
 If no paid prices are available, the index is calculated on the basis of bid prices.
 The index is recalculated and published every three minutes.
 On 1 June 1987, the SPI was standardised at 1000 points.

+Investing

+The SPI index is tracked by several Exchange Traded Funds, such as the iShares Core SPI ETF or the UBS ETF (CH) SPI.
+In addition, various providers are offering structured investment products using the SPI index as underlying.

 Swiss All Share Index

 The Swiss All Share Index contains all companies primarily listed at SIX that are headquartered in Switzerland or the Principality of Liechtenstein.
 It has 232 components.
 These are all the SPI components, but also equity with less than 20% of free float and investment companies.
 The additional companies contained in the Swiss All Share Index are listed below, as of November 12, 2019.